 I also held several group art exhibitions at the Henry Guerra Library.
 The Great Northwest Library and Round Rock Public Library held Korean Spring (Dano) Festival and Fall (Chuseok) festivals to demonstrate Korean song, traditional dance and Taekwondo, taste Korean food, and try on Korean costumes.
 I gave people their names in Korean, wrote them in black calligraphy on rice paper, and shared Korean history books and cultural videos I received from the Korean Cultural Center in Houston, making an effort to promote Korean culture to the outside world wherever I went.

 My husband retired from the US Air Force after serving in Iraq and Afghanistan.
 As a military family, we’ve had a wealth of experiences moving from place to place.
 Adapting to life in unfamiliar environments took time, but I embraced the diverse cultures and found inspiration for my paintings in these wonderful memories.
 After considering our family’s opinions, we settled in Round Rock, Texas, part of the Austin metro area.
 I have participated in group exhibitions at Austin Art Space, Big Medium, Round Rock Art Space, TSU, Georgetown Art Center, and many other venues.
 My 10th solo exhibition was held at The Art Institute of Austin’s gallery, and in 2020, I had the honor of a solo exhibition at Round Rock City Hall, invited by the Chamber.
-Additionally, my piece “Angel Flower 3B” was selected by Round Rock Arts and Culture and displayed as a large light box mural in the lobby of the new Round Rock Public Library for a year.
+Additionally, my piece “Angel Flower 3B” was selected by Round Rock Arts and Culture and displayed as a large light box mural in the lobby of the new Round Rock Public Library for a year, featured in VOGUE Manhattan Summer Issue 2025 and Digital Presentation Artifact Projects Gallery in New York.
 Currently, I serve as an Art and Culture Ambassador in Round Rock, Texas, and I regularly donate my paintings to nonprofit organizations and public facilities.